-Within seven (7) days after approval, the City Commission shall forward notice of designation of any landmark or historic district to the SHPO, in the format necessary to request placement on the state and national registers of historic places.
+Within seven (7) days after approval, the City Commission shall forward notice of designation of any landmark or historic district to the SHPO.
 All appropriate state and local officials shall receive notice of the designation as well.
 Designation shall not alter the uses permitted by the existing zoning classification or district regulations affecting the property.

-9.16.
+9.15.
 Procedure for Demolition, Alteration or Expansion